avidbots/flatland/docs/core_functions/layers.rst

 defined by map yaml files and implemented as line segments (Box2D edge shapes).
 Layers can be loaded in two ways, either using data obtained from `ROS map_server <http://wiki.ros.org/map_server>`_ (an image), or directly from a list of line segments.
+Examples can be found in flatland_server/tests.

 From Map Server Data
 --------------------